animal-tree/Writing-stuff/Simpler/Disproof.md

 Shouldn't K2 predict no relativistic effects of K4 then?
 And shouldn't 3 observers then suffice to make this proof?
 (Probably)

+This proof overcomes relativity of simultaneity since at any time observers K2 and K4 should be measured the same by K3, according to K1.

 [^1]

 [^1]: Also note: T(), X() interestingly maps the whole reference frame by the way